 Aaahhhh, so many lessons I have learned that would seem to make me a completely different person, but at the same time, I feel exactly the same, just a little wiser than before, like I've seen it all.
 The one thing I took from cancer is that it showed me how strong I am, and showed me how powerful the mind and spirit are when going through tough times.
 If you want something bad enough, you can do it.
 It's just a fact, and a great one.
 We are in control of ourselves, even though we aren't in control of what's around us.
 I desperately wanted to make cancer a 'gift' in my life, and here I am saying, it truly was a gift.

 Another lesson I will take away from this journey is how important it is to appreciate what life is right now, in this moment, because one day, there will be no more moments, and this is something we cannot ever change.
 This moment is amazing when you are IN the moment.
 This life is amazing when you are IN your life and not worrying about all of the things you don't have in your life.
 What DO you have?
 If I have my health, then I can deal with all the other stresses in my life.
 And yes, there are a lot of stresses, but I guess what I took from cancer, is that the stresses aren't AS stressful as they once were.
 For example, I feel insecure a lot about my business and about not having the right financial backing to make my business what I want it to be.
 But if I focus on what I don't have, I won't really get anywhere.
 If I focus on the passion I have for my business and trying to bring into my life the help and guidance I need for my business, then I won't feel so stressed because I will be too busy moving forward in my own way.
 I am sure there are a lot of people who started a business with no money, right?
 I can't be the only one.
-And if the universe has my back, which is at proven itself to be on my side, then I can trust there will be way for all of this to work out, even if I don't know how yet.
+And if the universe has my back, which it does, then I can trust there will be way for all of this to work out, even if I don't know how yet.

 What can I teach others who are just getting cancer?
 What can I teach others who don't have cancer, but they are just unhappy?
-What can I teach anyone going through a hard time, or who feels lost, depressed, alone, resentful, or just unwilling to change a bad habit?
+What can I teach anyone going through a hard time, or who feel lost, depressed, alone, resentful, or just unwilling to change a bad habit?
 I can just say that I was also that person, I was also lost at times, really depressed, really angry, really hurt, and almost suicidal at times.
-But the best phrase to me, that is so true and no one can argue it's truth, is that 'THIS TOO SHALL PASS'.
+But the best phrase I learned, that is so true and no one can argue it's truth, is 'THIS TOO SHALL PASS'.
 Whatever is going on, just believe there is a reason for it, there is a blessing to come out of it, a lesson, a gift, an open door, another path, a different way, that will HELP you, and not punish you.
 And the pain that is going on now, well, it will pass.
 It just will, because that's how life works.
 Whatever is happening in this moment, it will pass.
 So, whatever situation is going on, it too will pass.
 And that's what I really have learned to embrace.
 Take what you can and see it for what it is, get the juice out of the lemon, and then drink it.
 Make it 'juice' that works for you.
 It's not easy, but who said life should be easy?
 Who said life should be fun at all times?
 Life is EVERYTHING.
 Life is hard, life is amazing, life is painful, life is joyous, life is full of love, life is full of hate, life is lonely at times, life is provoking, life is enlightening, life is LIFE.
 So let's live life the best we can and take life for what it is... and to me, life is a gift.

 And just so you know, I was NEVER one of those 'happy' people who just smile all of the time and say how amazing everything is and nothing is ever wrong...
 I was NEVER someone who would stop and smell the roses.
 I mean, I would make fun of those people!
 They were stupid!
 I grew up thinking if you were happy, then you were stupid, and the more depressed you were, the smarter you were...
 I mean seriously, how messed up is that?!
 But here I am now, smelling roses when I see them... and you know what?
 It actually makes me really happy to smell a rose!
 I mean, they smell beautiful!
 Why not make yourself happy whenever you can?
 Life is too short to NOT take in the simple things that can bring so much joy...don't you think?